g-art-dev/hoca/README.md

   of the automata population as a collection of images (stored in a folder) or as a video.
 These are particularly useful to debug an automaton code.

+These callbacks must receive the population as a parameter.
+They are called on every generation but they can also receive an optional so-called activation function (or function generator) in order to control when the callback will do its job.
+For instance, this mechanism could be used to make the callback aggregate some data at each generation but only report a summary once in a while.
+The activation function will take the population as parameter and return `True` if some condition has occurred (and `False` otherwise).
+In the above example, `Callback.condition_each_n_generation(5)` is a function generator which builds a function returning `True` every 5 generations.
+Hence, the video produced will have `2700 / 5` frames (it's 21.6s at 25fps).

 ## Limitations